 The Canadian Federation of Humane Societies (CFHS) gathers data on the number of animals entering humane society and SPCA shelters and the numbers adopted, returned to their owners or euthanized.
 This information provides a national picture of the important role shelters play in their communities.

-The 2015 Animal Shelter Statistics Report presents the results of the most recent survey of humane societies and SPCAs and represents the best available information about companion animals in Canadian shelters.
-Reports from previous years are also available below, along with a year-by-year comparison document that shows sheltering trends over time.
+The CFHS Animal Shelter Statistics represent the best available information about companion animals in Canadian shelters.
+Reports from 2015 and earlier are available for download, along with a year-by-year comparison document that shows sheltering trends over time.

 Click on the images below to download a copy: